jagchat/aws-samples/sam-nodejs/07-api-gateway-dynamodb-crud/README.md

 - This uses CloudFormation, S3 and other services behind the scenes
 - create an S3 bucket (ex: jag-lambda-apps)
 - use following command to deploy only code and without DynamoDb (using powershell)

+** Ensure ".aws-sam" (build folder) is deleted before deploying, as it might throw "unzipped size must be smaller than ..." error **

 ```
 sam deploy `